7DatsonBack/Jhonny_INFOPUBLIC/README.md

 <p1>This is just public information, so I don't care.
 Do what you wanna do.

 ## Information on this page,
-<p1>Information on this page can include project version, author, last updated, etc etc.
+<p1>Information on this page can include project version, author, last updated, python code (maybe), etc etc.